Neelie Kroes: Controversy

 In 2016, leaks to the International Consortium of Investigative Journalists (who also oversaw the Panama Papers and Paradise Papers leaks) revealed that from 2001 to 2009 Kroes was the director of Mint Holdings, a company registered in the Bahamas.
 As part of the EU rules, a commissioner is obliged to declare previous and current economic interests, but she did not declare her directorship of the Bahamas company.
 Further, EU commissioners are not allowed to hold outside directorships while in office (Kroes was in office 2004–2014).
 According to her lawyer, Kroes acknowledged the situation, calling it an "oversight", and declared that she would take full responsibility.

-The “Uber files”, leaked documents in 2022, revealing active and irregular efforts of Uber in lobbying regulators, revealed that Kroes prepared her appointment at the taxi company when she was still in office.
+The “Uber files”, leaked documents in 2022, revealed the active and unusual efforts of Uber in lobbying regulators.
+They showed that Kroes prepared her appointment at the company when she was still in office.

-She did not disclose the numerous appointments she had with firms executives when European Commissioner for competition and then new technologies (a position she held until November 2014).
+She did not disclose the numerous appointments she had with firm executives when she was European Commissioner for Competition or Commissioner for the Digital Agenda (a position she held until November 2014).

-After resigning from the European Commission, she actively helped Uber bending regulations by opening her contacts to the company, including Netherlands then Prime Minister Mark Rutte, breaking her 18-months duty of réserve that ex commissioner must apply.
-She finally joins Uber Public Affairs team in 2016.
+After resigning from the European Commission, she actively helped Uber bend regulations by opening her contacts to the company, including then-Netherlands Prime Minister Mark Rutte, breaking her 18-months duty of réserve that ex-commissioners must apply.
+She joined Uber's Public Affairs team in 2016.